oegedijk/explainerdashboard/docs/source/explainers.rst

 By default ``model_output`` for classifiers is set to ``"probability"``, as this is more intuitively explainable to non data scientist stakeholders.
-However certain models (e.g. ``XGBClassifier``, ``LGBMCLassifier``, ``CatBoostClassifier``), need a background dataset X_background to calculate shap values in probability space, and are not able to calculate shap interaction values in probability space.
+However certain models (e.g. ``XGBClassifier``, ``LGBMCLassifier``, ``CatBoostClassifier``), need a background dataset ``X_background`` to calculate SHAP values in probability space, and are not able to calculate shap interaction values in probability space at all.
 Therefore you can also pass model_output='logodds', in which case shap values get calculated faster and interaction effects can be studied.
 Now you just need to explain to your stakeholders what logodds are :)